Child star Max Vento has wowed fans and critics with his portrayal of autism in The A Word.

 Peter Bowker, the show’s writer, spoke out to explain why they deliberately made the decision to cast Max.

 “I have always been committed to casting people with disabilities to play characters with disabilities,” he said during an interview with the Mirror.

 “But it was too big an ask for a six-year-old on the autistic spectrum to imitate a whole range of emotions in keeping with the piece.
 By definition they have difficulty processing and imitating.”

 The writer went on to explain that Joe has less severe symptoms of autism and that it was important the role wasn’t over-dramatised.

 Prior to penning The A Word, Peter spent 14 years working with children who have special needs.

-What happens in The A Word tonight?
+What happened in The A Word series 3 finale?